istio/ztunnel/README.md

 ## Metrics

 Ztunnel exposes a variety of metrics, at varying levels of stability.
+They are accessible by making an HTTP request to either "/stats/prometheus" or "/metrics" on port 15020.

-**Core** metrics are considered stable APIs **Unstable** metrics may be changed.
+**Core** metrics are considered stable APIs.

+**Unstable** metrics may be changed.
 This includes removal, semantic changes, and label changes.

 ### Core metrics